refatalsakka/Qamar/README.md

 ```sh
 $ npm run scss
 ```
-*If there was any lint error, the function will not complate.*
+*If there was any lint error, the function will not complete.*

 **Convert to JS5, Compresse, Output public/js**
 ```sh
 $ npm run js
 ```
-*If there was any lint error, the function will not complate.*
+*If there was any lint error, the function will not complete.*

 **Convert to HTM**
 ```sh